-- To have learning as a high priority, with teachers who talk about learning and keep abreast of research on the subject of learning. - To have teachers who increase the self-esteem and confidence of students by treating them as individuals and by having a positive approach. - To recognise that there are different learning styles and that teaching methods must be varied and that this variety makes a difference.
+- To have learning as a high priority, with teachers who talk about learning and keep abreast of research on the subject of learning. - To have teachers who increase the self-esteem and confidence of students by treating them as individuals and by having a positive approach that enhances their well-being and nurtures their development.